cardano-foundation/CIPs/CIP-0108/README.md

 - [x] Run two online workshops to gather insights from stakeholders.
 - [ ] Seek community answers on all [Open Questions](#open-questions).
 Implementation
-- [ ] Author to provide reference implementation in a dApp form.
-- [ ] Author to provide example metadata.
+- [ ] Author to provide example metadata and schema files.

 ## Copyright
 This CIP is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).